Tuition Assistance 'Top-Up' Program

 - Request TA from your branch of service.
 See your education services officer or education counselor.

-- Complete an application for VA education benefits, VA Form 22-1990.
+- Complete an application for VA education benefits, using the VA's VETS.GOV website.

 - If you've previously filed a claim for MGIB and weren't denied benefits, simply submit your signed TA approval form to the VA Regional Processing Office that handles your claim.